 In a side margin of a worn out diary I once wrote “Goals- to learn a foreign language”.
 Little did I know that the next year I would take a trip to Italy that would change my entire life!
 (Read more about me here).
-Afterwards, I started learning Italian in 2015 from the Italian Cultural Institute in New Delhi and completed level B1 in mid 2017.
-I’ve been studying at home on my own.
+Not only would I learn a language but also work with the language!
+So I thought of outlining my detailed experience of learning Italian on my own.
 Believe me, it was a journey of self discovery more than anything else.
 Hope you enjoy and gain some inspiration from it.

 My Experience of Learning Italian

-What stood out for me while learning were guidance, consistency and passion.
+What stood out for me all these years were consistency and passion.
 But there were also a lot of challenges:

 Another challenge was…..